Last updated: 11th November 2025

 By law, all commercial and multi-occupancy buildings sharing a common area in England and Wales, such as blocks of flats, must undergo a Fire Risk Assessment (FRA).
 Yet, many organisations underestimate the importance of an FRA and its impact on fire safety.
-This blog will break down the legislation, requirements of Responsible Persons (RPs), and distinguish between the four types of FRA and Fire Compartmentation Surveys.
+This blog will break down the Fire Risk Assessment requirements, duties of Responsible Persons (RPs), and what a fire risk assessment should include.
 Understanding these basics will help you identify the most suitable FRA for your buildings and tenants.

 The Regulatory Reform (Fire Safety) Order 2005, article 9, states that it is a legal requirement for all multi-occupancy buildings to have an FRA completed by a competent individual and regularly reviewed.